Explorer Hut

 Provisions on Site

 An old NZFS track onto the Miserable Ridge tops starts directly behind Explorer Hut.
-It was recut for the first time in many decades by volunteers in 2017-18 and given a thorough trim and marking to Point 1122m by Jane's team in July 21.
+It was recut for the first time in many decades by volunteers in 2017-18 and given a thorough trim and marking to Point 1122m by Jane's team in July '21.
 It climbs steeply up the bush faces onto a more defined ridge that connects with a flat area of open tops at the 1100m mark.
 There are a few small tarns on this section which leads to a second steep pitch up onto Miserable Ridge proper.
 The route transects a second band of alpine scrub through which a trail has been roughly cut in most places.
-Miserable Ridge is a total misnomer for this high-altitude tussock bench sprinkled with large tarns and idyllic camping spots.
+Miserable Ridge is a misnomer and has its origin in a failed attempt to graze sheep up there in the 1800s.
+This high-altitude tussock bench sprinkled with large tarns and idyllic camping spots is a place of great beauty and awesome views.

 An old NZFS track that went directly up onto Mikonui Spur from the upper Mikonui River, opposite the start of the track up to Douglas Saddle has not been maintained from the early 1970's, perhaps earlier, and is not followable anymore.
 The best and most reliable way to access Mikonui Spur Biv from Explorer is to head back down the Mikonui to the maintained access track that starts at the Dickson River.